-Laura Roberts teaches you how to cut novelty fabric into little squares and make it into a block.
-She recommends using fabric with motifs that are easy to cut out to make a block, but also shows you how to use stripes, a bias cut strip, a border stripe and templates you may have made.Watch Now >>
+Laura Roberts teaches you how to cut novelty fabric into little squares and make them into a block.
+She recommends using fabric with motifs that are easy to cut out to make a block, but also shows you how to use stripes, a bias-cut strip, a border stripe, and templates you may have made.Watch Now >>

 Hand Beading on Fabric with Bugle Beads and Single Stitch

 Heather Thomas teaches you how to hand bead so you can add even more extravagance to your quilt.
 It is very simple to learn and she teaches you using only five basic stitches.
 The different types you will learn is the bugle stitch that uses bugle beads, the stack stitch using multiple fancy beads, a…Watch Now >>